wpscott/UxPlay/README.txt

 timeout-limit value (*n* = 0 means "no limit").
 If the connection starts to recover after ntp timeouts, a corrupt video packet from before the timeout may trigger a "connection reset by peer" error, which also causes UxPlay to reset the connection.

-When the connection is reset, the "frozen" mirror screen of the previous connection is left in place, and will be taken over by a new client connection when it is made.
+-   When the connection is reset, the "frozen" mirror screen of the previous connection is left in place, but does **not** block new connections, and will be taken over by a new client connection when it is made.

 ### 6. Protocol issues, such as failure to decrypt ALL video and audio streams from old or non-Apple clients: